p0staltomsk/project8/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-### Development Guidelines
+Fork the repository and create a pull request with your improvements.

 1. Fork the repository
 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Open a Pull Request

 ## 📝 License

-MIT License - see the [LICENSE](LICENSE) file for details
+MIT License

 ## 🙏 Acknowledgments
 - GROQ API for powerful AI capabilities